MystiCons/AIScouts/RaspberryVersion/README.md

 A tcp server for raspberry pi, sends images to configure client and receives points of interest.

 ## rasp_find_objects_from_image.py
-This module contains a class called ObjectRecognition which uses DeepLearning.rasp_model to predict crops from an image.
+This module contains a class called ObjectRecognition which uses MachineLearning.rasp_model to predict crops from an image.

 ## points.poi
 A pickle file containing the points of interest sent from ConfigureClient.